Singhrituraj114/Singhrituraj114/README.md

 ### 🎓 Education

-**B.Tech, Computer Science and Engineering** — SRM Institute of Science and Technology, Kattankulathur, Chennai Core CSE track · Academic focus on deep learning and data analytics
+**B.Tech, Computer Science and Engineering (Core)** — SRM Institute of Science and Technology, Kattankulathur, Chennai Academic focus on deep learning and data analytics

 ---